georgeratcliffe/WebAPI-test-project/README.md

 Simple test project to demostrate the the following features in Web API

--- Entity Framework Identity with Application User extension -- Cors
+- Entity Framework Identity with Application User extension
+- Cors (set to URI for Angular10forWebAPI project)
--- JWT authentication
+- JWT authentication